cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

-  "propertyid" : n,              // (number) the identifier of sent tokens "divisible" : true|false,      // (boolean) whether the sent tokens are divisible "amount" : "n.nnnnnnnn",       // (string) the number of tokens sent to owners "totalstofee" : "n.nnnnnnnn",  // (string) the fee paid by the sender, nominated in OMN or TOMN "recipients": [                // (array of JSON objects) a list of recipients
+  "propertyid" : n,              // (number) the identifier of sent tokens "divisible" : true|false,      // (boolean) whether the sent tokens are divisible "amount" : "n.nnnnnnnn",       // (string) the number of tokens sent to owners "totalstofee" : "n.nnnnnnnn",  // (string) the fee paid by the sender, nominated in ZUS or TZUS "recipients": [                // (array of JSON objects) a list of recipients
     {
-      "address" : "address",         // (string) the Bitcoin address of the recipient "amount" : "n.nnnnnnnn"        // (string) the number of tokens sent to this recipient },
+      "address" : "address",         // (string) the Zurcoin address of the recipient "amount" : "n.nnnnnnnn"        // (string) the number of tokens sent to this recipient },
     ...